Mother Mother

-Mother Mother is a Canadian indie rock band based in Quadra Island, British Columbia.
+Mother Mother is a Canadian indie rock band based on Quadra Island, British Columbia.
 The band consists of Ryan Guldemond on guitar and vocals, Molly Guldemond and Jasmin Parkin on vocals and keyboard, Ali Siadat on drums, and Mike Young on bass.
 Longtime bassist Jeremy Page left the band in 2016.

-In 2005, they independently released their self-titled debut album under the band name Mother.
-They later changed their name to Mother Mother, and re-released the album on Last Gang Records in 2008.
+After forming in 2005, they independently released their self-titled debut album the same year under the name Mother.
+They later changed their name to Mother Mother, and re-released the album on Last Gang Records in 2007.
 Retitled Touch Up, the reissue also featured several new songs.

 The band's second album, O My Heart, was released on September 16, 2008; their third album, Eureka, was released on March 15, 2011; their fourth album, The Sticks, was released on September 18, 2012; and their fifth album, Very Good Bad Thing was released on November 4, 2014, with an American release of April 7, 2015, on Def Jam Recordings.
 Their sixth album, No Culture, was released on February 10, 2017, with yet another Def Jam Recordings release in the United States.

-Their seventh album, Dance and Cry, was released November 2, 2018.
+Their seventh album, Dance and Cry, was released on November 2, 2018.
 In late 2020, the band's music went viral on TikTok, causing a surge in streams.
-Their eighth studio album, Inside, was released on June 25, 2021 on Warner Brothers Music.
-On January 28, 2022, the band released a deluxe version of Inside, containing 7 new songs.
+Their eighth studio album, Inside, was released on June 25, 2021, on Warner Brothers Music.
+On January 28, 2022, the band released a deluxe version of Inside, containing seven new songs.
+On February 16 2024, their ninth album, Grief Chapter, was released.
+Their tenth album, Nostalgia, was released on June 6, 2025.

 History

-2005–2006: Early career
+2005–2006: Early career, Mother

 The band began in Heriot Bay, British Columbia in January 2005, when guitarist and vocalist Ryan Guldemond was at music school and wanted to start a band based on vocal-driven pop songs.
 He recruited his sister Molly along with a friend from college, Debra-Jean Creelman, to accompany his own vocals for the songs he had written, and the trio played as an acoustic act before adding drummer Kenton Loewen and bassist Jeremy Page.

 The five members started off playing under the name Mother, and in the fall of 2005, they independently released a self-titled album.
 This debut album was recorded with Howard Redekopp, who had also worked with the New Pornographers and Tegan and Sara.
 When the Vancouver Province rated Mother as one of the top five BC bands to watch for in 2007, they began to receive acclaim for their debut album.
 Shortly thereafter, Mother landed a nationally broadcast concert opening for K'naan and the Wailin' Jennys.
 In the summer of 2006, they opened for the Australian band The Cat Empire at the sold-out Vancouver International Jazz Festival.
 Later that year, they made their debut in central Canada at the Montreal International Jazz Festival on June 29 as well as in Toronto on July 1, Canada Day, at the Harbourfront Centre.